Chart Color Schemes

 Neutral Bay features high concentrations of lone person households and group households, with a lower-than-average median household size

 Family households account for 54.3% of all households, including 18.1% couples with children, 27.5% couples without children, and 7.4% single parent families.
-Non-family households constitute the remaining 45.7%, with lone person households at 39.7% and group households comprising 6.1%.
+Non-family households make up the remaining 45.7%, with lone person households at 39.7% and group households comprising 6.1% of the total.
 The median household size is 2.0 people, which is smaller than the Greater Sydney average of 2.1.

 Frequently Asked Questions - Households